 9. Kick off a kindness train.

 Leading with kindness could turn your table talk into a time of helpful solutions for all.
 Ask this question of each guest (including yourself) — “Is there anything you need help with right now?”
 You might be surprised what answers pop up.
 Maybe someone is short on meals or household supplies when others have plenty to spare and share.
-Kids may need some ideas to stay busy or active while missing their friends or sports.
+Kids may need some ideas to stay busy or active while they have some days off from school.
 Teens might be willing to help family members rake leaves for a little extra spending money for the holidays.
 Maybe your elderly family members could use some help choosing a health plan during open enrollment or could just use an ongoing weekly family video chat to stay connected and curb loneliness.
 And if there are more serious issues with mental health that come up, you can direct your loved ones to so many available resources virtually, and statewide.

 10. Know when to step away.